gjtorikian/commonmarker/test/fixtures/curly.md

-This curly quote “makes commonmarker throw an exception”.
+This curly quote “makes qiita_marker throw an exception”.